Line for tickets to 'Hamilton' hip hopera stretches around Overture

 “It’s the American epic, a powerful story about our history as American people,” said Willox, 43, of Waunakee, who teaches religion at Good Shepherd Church and Upper Iowa University in Madison.

-Willox was No. 9 in line and wound up with tickets to the musical in row H, on Saturday, Nov.
+Willox was No. 9 in line and wound up with tickets to the musical in row H for Nov.
 30.

 Overture Center had most all its employees on hand when staff members opened the doors at 6:45 a.m., and ticket buyers were ushered into the building and given time-saving paperwork to fill out.